+In-Room Repairs

-In-Room Repairs: For non-emergency in room repairs, fill out a FIXX request (Appendix B for screens and process) at fixx.ulm.edu.
+For non-emergency, in-room repairs, fill out a FIXX request at https://ulm.edu/reslife/fixx.html.
+See Appendix B for procedure.
 This files a request to have the item in the room repaired or addressed.
 Students do not schedule a time for the repair, and do not need to be present for the repair.
-Staff has ability to access the room and will knock before entering the room.
+Staff have the ability to access the room and will knock before entering the room.

-It is encouraged that the resident fill out a FIXX ticket because the student can provide the most accurate description of the problem, however a Residential Student Staff member may submit the request if asked.
-Residents may also contact 318-342-5245 for maintenance assistance during normal business hours.
+It is encouraged that the resident fills out a FIXX ticket because the student can provide the most accurate description of the problem; however, a Residential Staff member may submit the request if asked.
+Residents may also contact 318-342-5245 or email reslife@ulm.edu for maintenance assistance during normal business hours.

+Public Area Repairs

-Public Area Repairs: Contact the Staff Member on Duty for public area repair requests, as they will need to investigate the situation.
-Residents may also contact 318-342-5245 during normal business hours.
+Contact the Staff Member on Duty for public area repair requests, as they will need to investigate the situation.
+Residents may also contact 318-342-5245 or email reslife@ulm.edu for maintenance assistance during normal business hours.